nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

   * Join condition (equality vs inequality)
   * Memory settings

 * **Nested Loop** → small outer table + indexed inner table, works best when the outer table has few rows (after filtering) and the inner table has an index.
+Since the outer table has few rows, the executor only performs a small number of iterations.
+Each outer row looks up matching rows in the inner table using the index, which is very fast.
+Fewer outer rows → fewer lookups → efficient execution.
+Perfect!
+Here’s the detailed rephrasing for both, in the same style as your Nested Loop one:

-* **Hash Join** → large equality joins, when both tables are large and the join condition is an equality (like `a.id = b.id`).
+* **Hash Join** → large equality joins, works best when both tables are large and the join condition is an equality (like `a.id = b.id`).
+The executor builds a hash table on the smaller table and then probes it with rows from the larger table.
+This avoids repeated scans, so even with many rows, matches are found efficiently.
+Large tables → build once, probe many → fast equality matching.

 * **Merge Join** → sorted inputs or ordered output, works best when one or both tables are already sorted on the join key or when an ordered result is required.
+The executor walks through both sorted lists simultaneously, comparing join keys and outputting matches.
+Indexed or pre-sorted table → no additional sorting needed → fast merge.
+Sorted tables → sequential walk → minimal random I/O → efficient execution.

 ### When should I use EXPLAIN vs EXPLAIN ANALYZE?